DataV-Team/CRender/README.md

 - beforeDelete
 - deleted

+#### Tip

-**Tip: **The current graph instance will be passed in as a parameter,and the mousemove event will also be passed to beeforeMove and moved.
+The current graph instance will be passed in as a parameter,and the mousemove event will also be passed to beeforeMove and moved.

 <h3 align="center">Class Style</h3>